Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 - What is the size of your audience?

 Knowing who you want to reach, where to reach them, and what content you want to share will help you produce a more successful mobile live stream.
+It’ll also help you attain your targets better as you’ll be able to reach the right set of people through the mobile live stream.

 2. Choose an Online Video Platform